lopez-christian/IBM-Coursera-Capstone/README.md

 * Getting Foursquare API Credentials
 * Using Foursquare API
 * Lab: Foursquare API

+*In this lab, you will learn in details how to make calls to the Foursquare API for different purposes.
+You will learn how to construct a URL to send a request to the API to search for a specific type of venues, to explore a particular venue, to explore a Foursquare user, to explore a geographical location, and to get trending venues around a location.
+Also, you will learn how to use the visualization library, Folium, to visualize the results.*

 * Quiz: Foursquare API

 Week 3 - Neighborhood Segmentation and Clustering
 * Clustering
 * Lab: Clustering

+*There are many models for clustering out there.
+In this lab, we will be presenting the model that is considered the one of the simplest model among them.
+Despite its simplicity, k-means is vastly used for clustering in many data science applications, especially useful if you need to quickly discover insights from unlabeled data.*

 * Lab: Segmenting and Clustering Neighborhoods in New York City

+*In this lab, you will learn how to convert addresses into their equivalent latitude and longitude values.
+Also, you will use the Foursquare API to explore neighborhoods in New York City.
+You will use the explore function to get the most common venue categories in each neighborhood, and then use this feature to group the neighborhoods into clusters.
+You will use the k-means clustering algorithm to complete this task.
+Finally, you will use the Folium library to visualize the neighborhoods in New York City and their emerging clusters.*

 * Peer-review Assignment: Segmenting and Clustering Neighborhoods in Toronto

 Week 4 - Capstone Project